lightning/bolts/02-peer-protocol.md

 `minimum-depth` before sending this message.
 The sender MUST encode the block position of the funding transaction into `channel-id`.
-If the sender has already received `funding_locked` from the other node, it MUST fail the channel if its own `channel-id` does not match that received.
+If the sender has already received `funding_locked` from the other node, it MUST fail the channel if its own `channel-id` does not match the received.
 The sender MUST set `next-per-commitment-point` to the per-commitment point to be used for the following commitment transaction, derived as specified in